Thank you to those involved in preparing these updates, your efforts are appreciated. If you wish, you can read these updates as a PDF.

 Upcoming Dates / events

-May 2025 Updates
+June 2025 Meeting Updates

 Minutes

-Link to draft May meeting email here
+Link to previous (June) meeting email via Mailchimp.

 -